jeffbarish/wax/README.md

 There is also a thread about Wax at MusicBrainz [Forum](https://community.metabrainz.org/t/using-wax-for-cataloging-and-playing-a-music-collection/687954).

-Wax has a companion program, MiniWax, which makes it possible to play music from your collection from any platform with a browser.
+Wax has a companion program, MiniWax, which makes it possible to play music in your collection from any platform with a browser.

 ## Author